saurav-png/Data-Analysis/ObsidianNote/ADF and KPSS test.md

 - **Alternative Hypothesis (H<sub>1</sub>):** The time series is non-stationary and does not have a deterministic trend.

-	*Note: The equation is not the concern as we can find packages that calculates for us.*
+	*Note: The equation is not the concern here as we can find packages that calculates for us.*

 2. **How the KPSS Test Works:**